immutability-io/vault-ethereum/README.md

 whitelist               <nil>
 ```

-For more details on whitelist, blacklist and spending limits, please [refer to the API documentation](./API.md#create-account).
+For more details on whitelist, blacklist, and spending limits please [refer to the API documentation](./API.md#create-account).

 Notice that the private key is not returned.
 Duh.
 The only way to exfiltrate the private key from Vault is to use the [export](./API.md#export) feature.